Are you all as bake exchange-crazy as me?

 - 1 cup pomegranate arils (about 1 pomegranate)

 - Preheat oven to 375.
-Line a large baking sheet with parchment paper and set aside.
+Line a large baking sheet with parchment paper or grease lightly and set aside.

 - Cream butter and sugars until smooth.
 Add egg and vanilla extract and mix well.